 Usually, though, these grand heights feel daunting, not intimate for my way of relating.

 “High ceilings are often considered more desirable than low ones, but high ceilings are often more impressive than comfortable.
 What’s important is not the overall ceiling height; it’s the proportion of the ceiling height to the other dimensions of the room that makes it comfortable or not.
 By varying the ceiling height, spaces are enlivened and individually defined.”Sarah Susanka, author of the Not So Big Life

-I’ve also lived in a 1924 Craftsman home that had a dance hall of a Great Room with nine foot high coiffured ceilings.
+I’ve also lived in a 1924 Craftsman home that had a dance hall of a Great Room with nine-foot-high coiffured ceilings.
 The ceiling was grand.
-I’d sit back in my beige and floral side chairs and stair up at the ceiling fans dancing together in the crazy hot 40 degree summer.
+I’d sit back in my beige and floral side chairs and stare up at the ceiling fans dancing together in the crazy hot 40-degree summer.
 I was on set to Streetcar Named Desire.
 The ceiling set the stage.

 Susanka suggests varying the ceiling heights in our homes.
 Hallways and walkways can be a foot lower than the main living area.
 Hallways can provide contrast in height with the spaces they are leading to.

 Try extending a dropped soffit around one of the main living spaces at the same height as the hallways.
 Identify some of the subordinate spaces to the main gathering areas, like the kitchen and informal eating area, and can be given up to a third of the height as the larger gathering areas.
 But don’t make the entire kitchen a seven-foot height or it will feel oppressive.
 Any ceiling height variety is better than none.

 A soffit or lowered ceiling area can provide space for ventilation, but it also creates a cozier alcove to retreat.
 For instance, under a child’s bedroom window seat, or in a writing room or desk area, main floor powder rooms, and hallways.